Background on the Writer-In-Residence Program

 If you’re interested in our Summer Fishtrap scholarships for students from Eastern Oregon, visit our Scholarships Page.

 If you are interested in a writing retreat, please take a look at our Imnaha Writers’ Retreat.

 Fishtrap’s Wallowa County Writer-in-Residence

-In 2014 our Writer-in-Residence will by the poet, Sally Parrish.
+In 2014 our Writer-in-Residence is the poet, Sally Parrish.
 Sally was born in raised in North Carolina.
-She attended University of North Carolina in Ahseville, where she was awarded the Top-Grillot Poetry Scholarship.
+She attended University of North Carolina in Asheville, where she was awarded the Top-Grillot Poetry Scholarship.
 She has completed two years of graduate study at Oregon State University in their Master of Fine Arts in Creative Writing program.
-She has been awarded a third year assistant-ship working with Fishtrap here in Wallowa County for the 2013/14 school year.
+She was awarded a third year assistant-ship working with Fishtrap here in Wallowa County for the 2013/14 school year.
 She is teaching Fishtrap College, college level writing classes offered for college credit through Oregon State University and taught at the Fishtrap House on Fridays.
 She teaches Fishtrap College in the fall and the spring and creative writing in the schools throughout the winter.
 She will also offer an adult creative writing class in the winter.